ciselab/CPS_repo_mining/analysis/grbl.md

 that the bottleneck is the serial interface.
 Will now support this, as well as the old 9600 baud, in new firmware builds.
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 fast
 ### Note
+Frequency increased from 20Hz to 30Hz.

 ## Commit #36
 ### Hash